Cantaloupe Plant History

 Cantaloupe Harvesting Tips

-Melons need to ripen fully on the vine.
-They do not ripen well after they are harvested.
+Melons need to ripen fully on the vine as they do not ripen well after they are harvested.
 Cantaloupes develop a wonderful fragrance when they are ready to pick - you can't miss it.
 The fruit should slip easily from the vine and the blossom end should feel soft to the touch.
+If the fruit is ripe, the netting on the surface should also noticeabley stand out.

 Cantaloupe Recipes & Storage